 Ether is expected to be lost each year because some users may forget their private keys, some may pass away without transmitting their private keys, and some may send ether to an address without a corresponding private key.
 As the network grows, it is expected that the annual rate of ether lost will equal the annual issuance rate.
 The hope is that ether will be deflationary in 2140, around the same time that Bitcoin ceases issuing new coins.
 For an in-depth analysis of Ethereum’s issuance model, read Joseph Lubin’s piece.

 These calculations are not set in stone.
-Ethereum is expected to switch its consensus algorithm from proof of work to proof of stake, which in theory is supposed to be more efficient and require a smaller mining reward.
+Ethereum is expected to switch its consensus algorithm from proof of work to proof of stake, which in theory is supposed to be more efficient and requires a smaller mining reward.
 This change has produced some uncertainty within the ecosystem.
 The Ethereum Foundation is currently researching potential monetary effects and claims that all changes to the network will be handled by smart contracts, as opposed to individuals who may have ulterior motives.